777arc/PySDR/content/pluto.rst

 While the Python code provided in this textbook should work under Windows, Mac, and Linux, the install instructions below are specific to Ubuntu 22.
 If you have trouble installing the software on your OS following `the instructions provided by Analog Devices <https://wiki.analog.com/university/tools/pluto/users/quick_start>`_, I recommend installing an Ubuntu 22 VM and trying the instructions below.
 Alternatively, if you're on Windows 11, Windows Subsystem for Linux (WSL) using Ubuntu 22 tends to run fairly well and supports graphics out-of-the-box.

 1. Install and open `VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_.
 2. Create a new VM.
-For memory size, I recommend using 50% of your computer’s RAM.
+For memory size, I recommend using 50% of your computer's RAM.
 3. Create the virtual hard disk, choose VDI, and dynamically allocate size.
 15 GB should be enough.
 If you want to be really safe you can use more.
 4. Download Ubuntu 22 Desktop .iso- https://ubuntu.com/download/desktop
 5. Start the VM.
 It will ask you for installation media.
 Choose the Ubuntu 22 desktop .iso file.
-Choose “install ubuntu”, use default options, and a pop up will warn you about the changes you are about to make.
+Choose "install Ubuntu", use default options, and a pop up will warn you about the changes you are about to make.
 Hit continue.
 Choose name/password and then wait for the VM to finish initializing.
 After finishing the VM will restart, but you should power off the VM after the restart.
 6. Go into the VM settings (the gear icon).
 7. Under system > processor > choose at least 3 CPUs.
 If you have an actual video card then in display > video memory > choose something much higher.
 8. Start up your VM.